January 27, 2023

 Quarantine vs isolation: Quarantine keeps someone who was exposed to the virus and might have become infected away from others.
 Isolation keeps someone who is sick or tested positive without symptoms away from others.

-Source control: Use of respirators such as N95s or well-fitting facemasks such as KN95s or cloth masks to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.
+Source control: Refers to use of respirators such as N95s or well-fitting facemasks such as KN95s or cloth masks to cover a person's mouth and nose to prevent spread of respiratory secretions when they are breathing, talking, sneezing, or coughing.

 Staff: Includes Federal employees, contractor employees, and volunteers.